sumicet/anime-list/README.md

     used it in both cases eg `rgba(235, 235, 235, 1)` and `rgba(238, 238, 238, 1)`.
     Similarly, the spacing system appears to be using a lot of different values so I tried to make it consistent as much as possible.

+-   There's no verified field so I used `approved` for the checkmark

+-   I wanted to add placeholders for images but that's a bit overkill for this project. :D